Overview

 How was Trolltunga formed

-Trolltunga is a unique rock formation that resulted from glacial erosion during the last ice age.
+The unique rock formation of Trolltunga is the result of glacial erosion during the last ice age.
 Around 10,000 to 12,000 years ago, massive glaciers covered much of Norway’s landscape, including the Hardangervidda plateau.
-As these glaciers moved, they scraped and shaped the mountains and valleys in Norway, including the area where Trolltunga is now.

-Since then, natural forces like weather and freezing temperatures have continued to shape Trolltunga slowly.
-Now, it’s a famous and beautiful place that attracts many people from different parts of the world who want to see the stunning views it offers of the fjords and the surrounding landscapes.
+Just like Preikestolen and Besseggen, this beautiful place attracts many people from different parts of the world who want to see the stunning views it offers of the fjords and the surrounding landscapes.

 Starting early in the morning is recommended to ensure you have enough time and daylight to complete the hike safely.
 The whole hike is very well marked with this typical red T and you will also pass signs showing how many kilometers you still have to go to both Trolltunga and back to the trailhead.

 Most people start hiking from P2 or P3, as the first part from P1 to P2 isn’t that exciting.

-Let us explain a bit more about the different sections of the hike, depending on where you start.
+Let us explain a bit more about the different sections of the Trolltunga hike, depending on where you start.

-If you start hiking from P1, you first have to hike for 5,5km along the paved car road that leads to P2.
+If you start hiking from P1, you first have to hike for 5,5 km along the paved car road that leads to P2.

-It is actually not recommended to start your hike here, as it will make your total hike 11km longer and there’s nothing special about this part.
+It is actually not recommended to start your hike here, as it will make your total hike 11 km longer and there’s nothing special about this part.

-Distance: 38 km return hike
+Total Distance: 38 km return hike

 Height difference: 1040 m

-Total ascent: 2000 m
+Total elevation gain: 2000 m

 Estimated hiking time: 15 hours